dwillhelm/HetML/README.md

 # HetML

+Acompaning repo for "Predicting Van der Waals Heterostructures by a Combined Machine Learning and Density Functional Theory Approach" (ACS Appl.
+Mater.
+Interfaces)

-Framework to develop and deploy machine learning models that predict material properties of van der Waal heterostructures
+Framework to develop and deploy machine learning models that predict material properties of van der Waal heterostructures.